T-ani/Brain-House-Project/README.md

 ### Dataset Collection/Creation
 I created the dataset by my own.
 With the different template of Canva Visual Suite.
--First I created an excel file of 40 entries with 3 coulumns University_Name,Student_Name,Expiry_Date -From this excel file I took the University_Name, Student_Name, Expiry_Date and manually desinged each and every Student ID Card
+- First I created an excel file of 40 entries with 3 coulumns University_Name,Student_Name,Expiry_Date
+- From this excel file I took the University_Name, Student_Name, Expiry_Date and manually desinged each and every Student ID Card
--After creating images, I used VIA Image Annotator for creating JSON file for each and every image file
+- After creating images, I used VIA Image Annotator for creating JSON file for each and every image file